 Example: Planning for 40 Guests

-You decide on 10 pieces per person.
+You decide on 10 pieces per person — right in the middle of the cocktail party range.

-40 guests × 10 = 400 total pieces.
+- 40 guests × 10 pieces = 400 total pieces

-You choose 5 appetizer types.
+- You choose 5 appetizer types

-400 ÷ 5 = 80 pieces per appetizer.
+- 400 ÷ 5 = 80 pieces of each

 Should I prep extra just in case?
+If you're unsure, preparing 5–10% extra gives you a comfortable buffer without major waste.

 Final Thoughts

-- 3–5 pieces before dinner
+- 3–5 pieces before a full dinner

-- 8–12 pieces for cocktail parties
+- 8–12 pieces for a cocktail party

 - 12–15 pieces when appetizers replace a meal